rodreegez/rails3-template/README.md

 * Switches from Test::Unit to RSpec
 * Installs Shoulda
 * Changes generators to not create stylesheets or helpers
-* Changes RSpec generators to not create helper, view, routing, and request specs
+* Changes RSpec generators to not create helper or view specs
 * Creates a PagesController and blank index view
 * Sets root route to pages#index
 * Application layout includes flash messages, page title, and script tags moved to bottom of the body